Four-dimensional phase space tomography from one-dimensional measurements of a hadron beam: Methods

-Our experiment was conducted at the Spallation Neutron Source (SNS) at Oak Ridge National Laboratory (ORNL), shown in Fig.~\ref{fig:sns}.
+Our experiments were conducted at the Spallation Neutron Source (SNS) at Oak Ridge National Laboratory (ORNL), shown in Fig.~\ref{fig:sns}.
 The SNS bombards a liquid mercury target with intense proton pulses at 60 Hz repetition rate \cite{Henderson_2014}.
-Each pulse is the superposition of 1000 ``minipulses'' injected from a 400-meter linac into a 250-meter storage ring at 1.3 GeV kinetic energy.
-The final pulse contains approximately $1.4 \times 10^{14}$ protons, corresponding to 1.7 MW beam power.
+Each pulse is the superposition of 1000 ``minipulses'' injected from a 400-meter linac into a 250-meter storage ring at 1 GeV kinetic energy.
+The final pulse contains approximately $1.4 \times 10^{14}$ protons, corresponding to 1.4 MW beam power \footnote{These numbers correspond to the date of our experiments.
+The current beam power at the SNS is 1.7 MW and will soon increase to 2.4 MW.}.
 The accumulated beam is extracted and transported from the ring to the target in a 150-meter Ring-Target Beam Transport (RTBT).

 The diagnostics in the ring are limited to beam position monitors (BPMs) and beam loss monitors (BLMs).
 There are additional diagnostics in the RTBT; we focus on four wire scanners just before the target.